Last Updated on

-- Yearly growth – Increase the pricing every year.
-Increase the price based on the percentage of the economy growth for that year.
+- Yearly growth – Increase your prices every year.
+Increase the price based on the percentage of economic growth for that year.

-- Reward your loyal customers – Your loyal customers are the people that are building your business with you.
+- Reward your loyal customers – Your loyal customers are the people who are building your business with you.
 You can show them how grateful you are by offering them specials.

 To build a business you need to have people learn about what you have to offer.
 After building a following and trust your work will be in demand.
 Your pricing will be based on your brand’s value.